kumajelly/kumajelly.github.io/about.md

 title: Thoughtful, deliberate, and precise
 ---

-<p class="lead">I’m Sean Ward, an experience designer focused on how to engage users to acquire, and use for the long term.</p>
+<p class="lead">I’m Sean Ward, an experience designer focused on how to engage users to learn, acquire, and use for the long term.</p>

 I work as an Instructional Designer at Silverline CRM in New York City.
 Being a highly visual and experiential learner myself, having felt the pains of numerous bad learning contexts, I am passionate about universal design for learning, accessibility, and plain inclusive language.

+My predictive index profil: [Craftsman](https://www.predictiveindex.com/reference-profile/craftsman/)

 [Feel free to reach out.](mailto:seanthomasward@gmail.com)